+In 2019 Robert received the “Clean50” Award for thought leadership in sustainability.
 The Guardian Newspaper selected MESH Cities as a go-to information source on smart cities.

 A Fulleresque optimist, Robert has worked in the Americas, the Middle East, Africa, Australia, Asia, and Europe.
 Early in his career he designed the market-disrupting VC-400 smart terminals, the iMacs of their time.
 Later while at Boeing, his team sold the first production Dash-8 aircraft.
 His work on smart cities earned a City of Toronto Urban Design Award and he is the recipient of the “City Father” Award in Kuala Lumpur, Malaysia.

 Ouellette led the U of T’s Information Technology Design Centre with guidance from Smart City pioneer Dr. Bill Mitchell of MIT.
 The ITDC was Alias/Wavefront’s first Centre of Excellence.
 In 2001 he directed a world first social networking site featuring the Black Eyed Peas for Sony, Motorola, and Levi Strauss.
 His online initiative to improve Toronto’s transit system led to a crowd-sourcing event Harvard Business Review called a breakthrough business idea.